GovTechSG/developer.gov.sg/collections/_communities/govbuy/freelance-content-writer.md

 ### Additional information needed

-- CV
+- To provide CV
-- Writing portfolio with minimally three articles ranging from 1,000 to 2,000 words; **tech content writing is a plus** (published content is preferred)
+- To provide writing portfolio with minimally three articles ranging from 1,000 to 2,000 words; **tech content writing is a plus** (published content is preferred)
 - In the interest of timeliness and relevancy, a minimum of one candidate application is needed for this job
 <a href="https://go.gov.sg/contentwriterapplication" class="sgds-button is-primary">
   Submit your application here